Between Brothers

-Between Brothers is an American television sitcom centered on four middle-class African American men in their late twenties, living in Chicago.
-It premiered on September 11, 1997 on Fox, with the second season airing on UPN, until March 2, 1999.
+Between Brothers is an American television sitcom created by Barry O'Brien and Cheryl Alu, centered on four middle-class African American men in their late twenties, living in Chicago.
+It premiered on September 11, 1997, on Fox, with the second season airing on UPN, until March 2, 1999.
 The lead characters were played by Kadeem Hardison, Dondré T. Whitfield, Tommy Davidson, and Kelly Perine.

-Synopsis

-Buddy comedy about four black men sharing an apartment in Chicago, Illinois.
-Charles and James Winston (played by Kadeem Hardison and Dondré Whitfield) are brothers.
-Charles, the responsible older one, is a sportswriter for The Chicago Examiner while irresponsible James sold real estate.
-Mitchell (Tommy Davidson) - the mooch, a junior high school history teacher, and just returned to the apartment after his second wife, Audrey, had thrown him out.
-Dusty (Kelly Perine), the short fellow with the loud clothes, had moved up from Indiana to take a job as a weekend TV on WEQT-TV, Channel 64.

-Most of the episodes focused on their job and dating problems and the not-always-helpful advice they gave to each other.